 Good looking watch, and a palatable price

-The Fossil Venture is a prior gen watch, it still has a lot to offer.
-It carries all the same sensors as the current-gen watches, only an older tech.
+The Fossil Venture is a Gen 4 watch, but it still has a lot to offer.
+You'll have all of the key sensors with slightly older tech.

 Best for Fitness: Fossil Sport

 When it comes to a fitness-focused watch, there are a few key factors that need to be met.
 The watch needs to have sensors for data tracking, be lightweight, and a battery to get through your training sessions.
 The Fossil Sport has all of that and then some.
 Fossil has come up with a watch that not only runs the latest Qualcomm Snapdragon 3100 processor but looks good while keeping up with your workouts.

 The design of the Sport features a 41mm two-tone case with a nylon base and an anodized aluminum top.
 These material choices allow for lots of color options from standard silver and grey to red and blue, with pink and gold in the mix as well.
 Utilizing the same three-button layout as the Carlyle, the Sport has the style and functionality to keep up with you in any situation.

 The Sport goes toe to toe with the Gen 5 Carlyle in many aspects, but when it comes to the internal specs, the one area it falls short is within the RAM category.
 Though they opted for the newest processor, unfortunately, it's hampered by the inclusion of only 512MB of RAM, which causes the OS to be far more sluggish than one would like.
 Aside from this misstep, Fossil crammed GPS, heart rate tracking, 5 ATM water-resistance, an altimeter, NFC for payments, and more into a very lightweight watch.
 So if you want a watch with some pizazz while you get your sweat on, the Fossil Sport is just the ticket.

 - Lots of color options and super lightweight